fmiusov/ossuCompSci/math/math1/algebra.md

 > You just keep pushing.
 You just keep pushing.
 I made every mistake that could be made.
 But I just kept pushing
 >
 > **Rene Descartes**
+- k/2 = 1/2k
+- in 25k, 25 is the coefficient and k is the variable